The Lost One: A Life of Peter Lorre

 Tales of Terror —

-American International Pictures, 1962, directed by Roger Corman, with Peter
+American International Pictures, 1962, directed by Roger Corman,

-cat – a black cat.
+who hated a cat – a black cat.

 |